glofru/AMR-FinalProject/README.md

 1. Implement D* and the two versions of D*Lite;
 2. Implement Field D*;
 3. Re-Implement these 4 algorithms as an add-on for this repository [Link 🔗](https://github.com/giulioturrisi/Differential-Drive-Robot);
-4. Compare the performance of the algorithms.
+4. Compare the performance of the algorithms;
-5. Implement improved versions of D*, D\*Lite and Field D*
+5. Implement improved versions of D*, D\*Lite and Field D*;
-6.  👷 WIP 👷
+6. Test these algorithms on coppeliaSim with a differential drive robot.

 ## 📜 Report